THE HOT SHOE DIARIES: BIG LIGHT FROM SMALL FLASHES $28.79

 Flash Isn’t Just for Faces

-When I think of Joe's photographs, I think of portraits.
-I expect that he's gong to choose lighting appropriate for the person.
-However, theres more to flash than just faces.
+When I think of Joe’s photographs, I think of portraits.
+I expect that he’s going to choose light appropriate for the person.
+However, there’s more to flash than just faces.

 Sometimes you need to enhance the scene a little bit.
-That may mean using flash with a gel to add more interest to the background, or open up something hidden in the shadows.
+That may mean using flash with a gel to add more interest to the background or opening up something hidden in the shadows.

 One part of the book that really surprised me showed me how Joe used flash in the foreground of some landscape or travel photos.
 This is the guy known for saying something to the effect of never having seen a landscape that wouldn’t look better with a person in front of it.